ddnexus/pagy/docs/api/paginators/searches/elasticsearch_rails.md

 ---
 title: pagy_elasticsearch_rails
 icon: arrow-left
 categories:
+  - Paginators
   - Search
-- Backend
 ---

 `pagy_elasticsearch_rails` is a paginator method for `ElasticsearchRails` response objects.

 +++ Active mode

-!!! success Pagy searches and paginates
-You use the `pagy_search` method in place of the `search` method.
+!!! success Pagy searches and paginates You use the `pagy_search` method in place of the `search` method.
 !!!

 ```ruby Model